Alafazam/node-scrapper/README.md

  * Its easy to use and modify

 How i used it

-I used to grab Algorithms and data-structure sections from geeksforgeeks its and amazing website
+*I used to grab Algorithms and data-structure sections from geeksforgeeks (its an amazing website).
 I would like to thank the owners of node-crawler they inspired me to make this